antonsamper/AngularJS/useragent/README.md

 ```

 ## JS usage
-You can also use the useragent properties in your JavaScript by injection the `useragentProperties` factory into your app.
+You can also use the user agent properties in your JavaScript by injection the `useragentProperties` factory into your app.
 ```javascript
 myApp.run(['useragentProperties', function (useragentProperties) {
     console.log(useragentProperties.browser); //Mozilla/5.0 (Macintosh; Intel Mac OS X 10_8_5) App…L, like Gecko) Chrome/32.0.1700.107 Safari/537.36